New research shows probiotics reduce Group B strep infection in pregnancy.

 Probiotics are generally regarded as some of the safest natural supplements on the market.
 They have relatively few contraindications and an excellent safety ‘record’, whilst also being safe to take during pregnancy (you may wish to read our FAQ about probiotics during pregnancy here).

 Our ‘For women’ product has been extensively trialled during pregnancy, which is of huge comfort to the large number of women that suffer with Urinary Tract Infections (UTI) or conditions of vaginal dysbiosis such as thrush or bacterial vaginosis during their pregnancy.
-As earlier stated, healthcare practitioners are limited to what they can recommend to their clients during pregnancy, but they can recommend ‘For women’ with confidence.
+As earlier stated, healthcare practitioners are limited to what they can recommend to their clients during pregnancy, but they can recommend these strains with confidence.

 For those practitioners working with women going through fertility problems, they may like to look at the growing amount of research in to asymptomatic Bacterial Vaginosis (BV).
 This condition has been linked to an increased risk of miscarriage during the first trimester4.
 It has also been linked to infertility and poor outcomes from IVF treatment.
 To read more on this you may like to read my earlier blog post - Problems falling pregnant - could bacteria be to blame?